Nazek-Altayeb/kush_magazine/README.md

 Manual test is applied at all user stories,  available at the following [acceptance criteria guide](TEST.md).

 # Fixed Bugs
+Bugs are found continuously, here are the known ones sofar [known bugs](FIXED-BUGS).

 # Validation
 All written files have been validated, besides the website accessability and performance are validates as well,